Gator Ubiquity Statue (GUS)

 Clothes

-Clothes for the week, including:
+Clothes for the week, including the following:

 • Formal business attire (e.g., suits, blouses, blazers)